 The Early Life of Zora Neale Hurston

 Zora Neale Hurston was born on Notasulga, Alabama on 7 January 1891.
-Her parents were Lucy Ann and John Hurston; she was the 5th of 8 kids.
-John Hurston was a Baptist preacher, carpenter, and tenant farmer while Lucy Ann was a teacher at the local school.
-They didn’t stay long in Alabama though because her family made the move to Eatonville in Florida which happened to be one of the very first all-African American towns that got incorporated in the US.
-Zora Neale Hurston was just three when they made the move.
-Zora Neale Hurston has confessed that she often felt like Eatonville was her “home” and she sometimes claimed that it was her birthplace.
+The fifth of eight children, her father, John Hurston, was a Baptist preacher, carpenter, and tenant farmer while her mother, Lucy Ann, was a teacher at the local school.
+The family moved from Alabama to Eatonville in Florida, one of the first self-governing all-black municipalities in the United States, when Zora was just three years old.
+Zora stated that she felt like Eatonville was her “home” and she sometimes claimed that it was her birthplace.

 As an Adult

-During her later years, she not only wrote but she also served as a faculty member at the North Carolina College for Negroes.
-She put up a school for dramatic arts in 1934 at Bethune-Cookman College in Florida.
+During her later years, she not only wrote but also served as a faculty member at the North Carolina College for Negroes.

 Her Later Years

-She died of hypertension heart disease on 28 January 1960 and was buried at the Garden of Heavenly Rest Cemetery in Florida.
+Zora Hurston died of hypertension heart disease on 28 January 1960, aged 69, and was buried at the Garden of Heavenly Rest Cemetery in Florida.
 Her grave was unmarked for some time but literary scholar Charlotte Hunt and novelist Alice Walker found it and decided to mark it for Zora Neale Hurston.
 She is remembered for her vast literary works and her contributions to the field of anthropology.
 In Fort Pierce, they honor her name in a festival they call Zora Fest; a 7-day festival usually held at the end of April.